JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

 - In external backscattering along the polar axis, `q_ext` is finite and the surviving polar branch is LO-like.
-- Internal cross-pairs that produce near-zero `q_ph` in a backscattering field can contribute to a finite coherent film, but their normalized contribution must vanish in the bulk phase-matched limit unless the external momentum transfer is also near zero.
+- Internal cross-pairs that produce near-zero `q_ph` in a backscattering field can contribute to a finite coherent film.
+Under incoherent-depth integration they are local-field components of the same externally selected final state, rather than separate phonon final states.

 The final-state resolver can still classify pair products, but for `coherent_film` polar modes it should return coherent pair-resolved